About the Supervising Scientist Division

-The Supervising Scientist Division is part of the Department of Sustainability, Environment, Water, Population and Communities.
+The Supervising Scientist Division is part of the Department of the Environment.
 The Division is headed by the Supervising Scientist, a statutory position established under the Commonwealth Environment Protection (Alligator Rivers Region) Act 1978.

 The position of Supervising Scientist for the Alligator Rivers Region was established following the Australian Government's decision to approve uranium mining at Ranger, to meet the need for an independent supervisory body to ensure that the environment of the Alligator Rivers Region is protected from the potential impacts of uranium mining activities.
 The position of acting Supervising Scientist is currently held by Richard McAllister.

 The key functions of the Supervising Scientist include: